 Six years after consolidation with “Capitol Avenue Presbyterian Church” the membership had grown from 275 to 500.
 Little had been done toward the concerted agreement to erect an adequate church, excepting the choice of plans on July 29, 1896.
 On April 26, 1905, a committee of fifteen was appointed to formulate plans looking to the erection of a complete church building.
 On May 24, 1905, it decided to build with new plans, displacing those of 1896, and to cost no more than $18,000.

 The cornerstone of the new church, “First Avenue Presbyterian Church”, was laid in 1906 and the dedication of the new sanctuary was held on February 4, 1907.
 The architectural firm of Fallis & Stein, which also designed other Denver landmarks, including the neighboring Mayan Theater, designed the sanctuary.

-We are undertaking a wonderful restoration to our 119 year old historic sacred space.
+A wonderful restoration to this old historic sacred space took place in 2006-2007.
 The church and community are excited about this restoration and preservation work.
-The restoration of the hand painted windows in the bell tower has been completed.
-Now the windows look like they did when this portion of the building was built 104 years ago.
+The restoration of the hand painted windows in the bell tower was completed.
+Now the windows look like they did when this portion of the building was built in 1907.

-The restoration of the Acoma Street doors and transom areas, and all stained glass windows and the parapet on the bell tower has been recently completed.
-This restoration has been made possible through a generous grant from Colorado Historical Society and matching monies from the church.
+The restoration of the Acoma Street doors and transom areas, and all stained glass windows and the parapet on the bell tower was also completed.
+This restoration was made possible through a generous grant from Colorado Historical Society and matching monies from the church.

 This wonderful historic building is a jewel in the Historic Baker Neighborhood and is the gathering place for many community events.